 Opportunity after opportunity slipped by, vetoed by the Big Ball of Mud!
 I realized after a few months that the company was caught in limbo, where it languishes today; enough cash flow to survive but not succeed.

-Ironically I wrote the multi-host security of his core code and he'd complained it was "wrong for C++" because I'd used canonical design pattern; but it handled new additions fine and his code didn't.
+Ironically I wrote the multi-host security of his core code and he'd complained it was "wrong for C++" because I'd used canonical design pattern; but it handled new additions fine while his code didn't.